dst/line-server/README.md

-# LineServer #
+# Liner #
 Author: Dariusz Stefanski

 ## Description ##
-A server that can serve very fast a specidied line from a huge file.
+A server that can serve very fast a specified line from a huge file.

+## Protocol ##
+- LINE n : returns specified line (lines are numbered from 1) from a file in the given format:
+    * if n is a valid line number: "OK\n" and then n-th line
+    * otherwise: "ERROR\n"
+- QUIT: disconnect client
+- SHUTDOWN: shutdown the server

 ## Example usage ##
 1. Configure system.properties if you wish.